ioccc-src/winner/next/guidelines.md

 We want to get away from source that is simply a compact blob of bytes.   **REALLY TRY** to be more creative than blob coding. **HINT!**

 Please do not use things like `gzip(1)` to get around the size limit.
-Please try to be much more creative.
+This was done years ago; please try to be much more creative.

-We really **DISLIKE** submissions that make blatant use of including large data files to get around the source code size limit.
+We really **DISLIKE** submissions that make blatant use of `#include` of large data files to get around the source code size limit.
+This does not mean `#include` of standard header files, just data files you provide.

 Did we remember to indicate that programs that blatantly use some complex state machine to do something simple, are boring?